bevyengine/rfcs/template.md

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?
+- What objections immediately spring to mind?
+How have you addressed them?
 - What is the impact of not doing this?
 - Why is this important to implement as a feature of Bevy itself, rather than an ecosystem crate?